sashsvamir/yii2-recaptcha-widget/README.md

 # ReCaptcha Widget

 Widget to render [google recaptcha](https://developers.google.com/recaptcha/) and validate this field.

-This implementaion allow to use multiple widgets on one page, also you can load page by ajax several times.
+This implementaion allow to use:
+- multiple widgets on one page
+- also you can load page by ajax several times

 ![recaptcha](https://developers.google.com/recaptcha/images/light.png)